futoin/specs/draft/ftn8_security_concept.md

 In all cases it is possible to unify access control system to operate on neutral tree-like structure of identifiers.
 On low level, Client access is controlled on specific end-object+action.
 The details of how access is granted (e.g. roles, individual permissions, ownership, etc.) are AccessControlService implementation details.

-It is assumed that all AccessControlService
+However, access can be granted by parent node and/or access control tree mask, where some of parent nodes can be "any".

 Doing an API call for every action may produce a significant overhead.
 It is important to design effective caching mechanism with stable invalidation for security reasons.